luminaxster/2024-study-a/4-tool-b-tutorial.md

    - **HTML**: Add your markup in the HTML section.
    - **CSS**: Style your page using the CSS section.
-   - **JavaScript**: Program interactivity in the JavaScript section, this is editor is a **SCR Live Editor (1)**.
+   - **JavaScript**: Program interactivity in the JavaScript section, this is editor is a **SCR Live Editor** :one:.

-In SCR, The JavaScript editor is `Live`, so every line of code shows its current program state **(2).** You can **explore** each expression as you normally would in a breakpoint debugger, without being limited by a time-forward stream.
+In SCR, The JavaScript editor is `Live`, so every line of code shows its current **program state** :two: You can **explore** each expression as you normally would in a breakpoint debugger, without being limited by a time-forward execution flow.

 ## Live See Code's Editor and Run Info

-Different from breakpoint debuggers, SCR offers time-traveling as inline navigation **(3)**, allowing you to go back and forth through functions and loops.
+Different from breakpoint debuggers, SCR offers time-traveling as **inline navigation** :three:, allowing you to go back and forth through functions and loops.
 You can search for values and locate elements in the output, all simultaneously.

 ### See and Search everywhere, all at once

 The Live Editor also shows a snapshot of the program state at that point.

-Your program has different states, some represent data, others references to functions and other data structures, and others let you manipulate your app's visual elements **(4)** right to your web app output **(5).**
+Your program has different states, some represent data, others references to functions and other data structures, and others let you manipulate your app's **visual elements** :four: right to your web app **output** :five:.

-Now, let's take a look at the stream happening in this asynchronous code:
+Now, let's see how asynchronous code runs:

 From the screenshot above, expressions that do not execute are greyed out (line 10).